peterhinch/micropython-font-to-py/FONT_TO_PY.md

 monospaced.

-There have been reports that producing fonts with Unicode characters outside the ASCII set from ttf files is unreliable.
-If expected results are not achieved, use an otf font.
+There have been reports that producing fonts with Unicode characters outside the ASCII set from `ttf` files is unreliable.
+If expected results are not achieved, use an `otf` font.
 I have successfully created Cyrillic and extended fonts from a `ttf`, so I suspect the issue may be source fonts lacking the required glyphs.

+### 3.1.3 The -i or --iterate arg

-The `-i` or `--iterate` argument.
-For specialist applications.
-Specifying this causes a generator function `glyphs` to be included in the Python font file.
+This is for specialist applications; it causes a generator function `glyphs` to be included in the Python font file.
 A generator instantiated with this will yield `bitmap`, `height`, and `width` for every glyph in the font.

-### Output
+### 3.1.4 The height arg

-The specified height is a target.
+In the case of scalable `ttf` or `otf` source files the specified height is a target.
 The algorithm gets as close to the target height as possible (usually within one pixel).
 The actual height achieved is displayed on completion, along with the width of the widest character.

-A warning is output if the output filename does not have a .py extension as the creation of a binary font file may not be intended.
+If a `bdf` or `pcf` bitmapped font is specified, the `height` arg should be 0.
+A nonzero value will cause a warning message to be printed and the value will be ignored.

-## The font file
+## 3.2 The font file

 Assume that the you have employed the utility to create a file `myfont.py`.
-In your code you will issue
+In your code you will issue:

 ```python
 import myfont